tykling/tykdnscheck/HOWTO.md

 To find out which DNS server is actually doing recursion for you, find your operating system below, and run the commands:

-Linux/OSX/BSD, using dig (or drill, although +short wont work):
+Linux/OSX/BSD, using dig (or drill):
 ==================================================================
     ```
     $ dig +short check.censurfridns.dk txt